zoltantoth0409/liferay-portal/modules/util/source-formatter/documentation/phrase_vs_sentence.markdown

 ## Phrase vs. Sentence

-Use either a single phrase or multiple sentences
+Use either a single phrase or multiple sentences.

 ### Example